The Mountain that Told Me to Buzz Off | by Warren Goldie

-So, in August 2009, I decided it was time to head out, or rather, down.
-I drove my heavy and listing Altima west.
-Out of Boulder I rolled – down Rt.
+So, in August 2009, I decided it was time to head out, or rather, down, the mountain.
+I drove my heavy and listing Altima west out of Boulder, down Rt.
 93, up Rt.
 70, and into the Rockies toward Utah.

 Listening to the Counting Crows belt out roadworthy tunes, I mentally asked the peaks for permission to leave.
 I am not kidding.
 As I passed Silverthorne and Vail and Glenwood Canyon, I complimented them on their majestic sights — true indeed.
 And I drove very, very carefully.